-Atlas Antibodies is the original manufacturer of primary monoclonal and polyclonal antibodies targeting a wide spectrum of markers relevant to neuroscience research and tailored for use on human and rodent tissue samples.
+Atlas Antibodies is the original manufacturer of primary monoclonal and polyclonal antibodies targeting a broad spectrum of markers relevant to neuroscience research and tailored for use on human and rodent tissue samples.

 Highly validated PrecisA Monoclonals and Triple A Polyclonals

 Atlas Antibodies’ PrecisA Monoclonals and Triple A Polyclonals antibodies are validated for use in IHC, WB and ICC-IF.
 Enhanced validation is applied as an extra layer of antibodies validation thus ensuring high specificity and selectivity for the target proteins.

 Neuroinflammation broadly defines the collective reactive immune response in the brain and spinal cord in response to injury and disease.

 Cortical layer markers are useful tools for studying the development, functional neuroanatomy, and pathology of the cerebral cortex.
 The cerebral cortex is organized into six layers of both morphologically and functionally divergent neurons.
 The different layers can be identified using antibodies against the specific protein expressed in each layer.

 - Antibodies targeting deeper cortical layers

 Stem cells have a capacity for self-renewal by producing more of the same cell type.
 Changes in the expression levels of specific molecules help identify the presence of neural stem cells in studies focused on further differentiation toward distinct neural lineages.
 Our neural stem cells offer a unique and powerful tool for basic research and regenerative medicine.